 Now, you're ready to play the other third octave notes.
 The fingerings for these notes seem to be less well standardized, and manufacturer fingering charts less reliably indicate the best fingering.
+Different instruments from the same maker may require different fingerings.
 You will definitely need to experiment.
 Here is a summary of likely fingerings compiled from a wide range of fingering charts.

 To get started with these notes, trying walking up from high D to high E. Use the fife fingering for high D, i.e. all holes closed except the top one.
 Once you get the high E to sound, start walking up to the notes above it.
 (I've only gotten up to high G myself, so I'm still working on this part.)
 As you get each one stabilized, practice jumping between the second and third octave vesions of the note.

 Once you've started to get 3rd octave notes to sound, get some earplugs if you are playing a smaller/louder instrument.
 The upper notes on the smaller fifes were designed to communicate with army troups miles away, so they'll deafen your right ear given half a chance.
 If you don't believe me, look at internet advice on practicing piccolo.
 You need something with high decibel reduction in your right ear but can probably leave the left ear open.
 The best choices seem to be cheap foam earplugs listed as having a reduction of 33 decibels.